-6. Q&A on Course Registration
+7. Q&A on Course Registration

+Q1 May I select the classes to register on my own discretion?
+[Common]

+A1 Graduate students are to receive guidance from the main academic supervisor as part of the register/research supervision when choosing the classes to take.
+Please consult with your main academic supervisor on the classes before registering.

+Q2 Once I register the classes on GAKUMU information system, is the registration deem to be completed?
+[Common]

+A2 After completing the registration, your main academic supervisor must confirm the contents of the registration.
+Please ask your main academic supervisor to confirm.
+They may check and confirm on GAKUMU information system.

-- Q1 If I register for classes through the TUFS GAKUMU Information system, does that mean I don't have to submit a class registration notice?
-[Common] - A1 Graduate students must secure their main academic supervisor's approval before signing up for classes.
-Therefore, submission of a class registration notice is required. - Q2 If I change my class registration during the period allowed for making amendments, do I have to resubmit my class registration notice?
-[Common] - A2 Yes, for the same reason given in A1. - Q3 Can I cancel a class registration after the registration deadline?
-[Common] - A3 No. Please be careful when registering your classes. - Q4 Can I register for an undergraduate class?
-[Master's program] - A4 Yes, you may register for certain undergraduate classes (see page 11) if they are necessary for your research.
-Please remember, however, that you still need to have the approval of your main academic supervisor. - Q5 Can I take the same class I took last year?
-[Master's program] - As a general rule, you will not get credits for a class on the same subject and with the same title as one taken previously.
+Q3 Can I cancel a class registration after the registration deadline?
+[Common]

+A3 No. Please be careful when registering your classes.

+Q4 Can I register for an undergraduate class?
+[Master's program]

+A4 Yes, you may register for certain undergraduate classes (see page 11) if they are necessary for your research.
+Please remember, however, that you still need to have the approval of your main academic supervisor.

+Q5 Can I take the same class I took last year?
+[Master's program]

+- A5 As a general rule, you will not get credits for a class on the same subject and with the same title as one taken previously.
 Credit may be given in some cases, however, if the content of the class is different from before.
-Please consult with the class instructor.

-- Q6 Can I take several academic language training courses within the same quarter?
-[Master's Program in Global Studies, Language and Culture Studies Course, Area and International Studies Course] - A6 You are not allowed to take several language classes in the same language within the same quarter, even if such classes are being offered. - Q7 If I have not completed my studies within the allotted 2 years but already have 4 credits for a Thesis Seminar, do I still need to get additional credits?
+Please consult with the class instructor. - Q6 Can I take several academic language training courses within the same quarter?
+[Master's Program in Global Studies, Language and Culture Studies Course, Area and International Studies Course]

+- A6 Academic language training course needs to be taken throughout the year (1 credit per quarter x 2).
+Therefore, even if take several classes in one quarter, the credits approved for graduation is only one credit per quarter. - Q7 If I have not completed my studies within the allotted 2 years but already have 4 credits for a Thesis Seminar, do I still need to get additional credits?
 [Master's program] - A7 Two of the 4 credits for a Thesis Seminar must be acquired in the same quarter in which you submit your master's thesis.
-Please make sure you acquire the 2 credits in the correct quarter. - Q8 If I have not completed my studies within the allotted 2 years and have more than 4 credits for the Thesis Seminar, can such be counted as major subjects or major related subjects? - A8 No, it cannot be counted as such. - Q9 Can Thesis Seminar be taken during the 1st year or take the thesis seminar taught by a processor other than the main academic supervisor? - A9 No. Thesis Seminar shall be registered during the year the students are writing their thesis, and such class shall be taught by their main academic supervisor.
-Those who wish to complete the program early, and those under the recurrent course shall register from the 1st year. - Q10 If I take more than the required number of classes for my major, what happens to the credits for those classes?
-[Master's program] - A10 They will be counted as classes related to your major.
-There is no need to make a special application or submit any forms for this.
+Please make sure you acquire the 2 credits in the correct quarter. - Q8 If I have not completed my studies within the allotted 2 years and have more than 4 credits for the Thesis Seminar, can such be counted as major subjects or major related subjects? - A8 No, it cannot be counted as such. - Q9 Can Thesis Seminar be taken during the 1st year or take the thesis seminar taught by a professor other than the main academic supervisor? - A9 No. Thesis Seminar shall be registered during the year the students are writing their thesis, and such class shall be taught by their main academic supervisor.
+Those who wish to complete the program early, and those under the recurrent course shall register from the 1st year.

+Q10 If I take more than the required number of classes for my major, what happens to the credits for those classes?
+[Master's program]